 - Final Fantasy VII invokes this trope, with Hojo trying to pair Red XIII with Aerith; they're both nonhuman, but Aerith is basically a humanoid with special powers, while Red XIII is an Intellectual Animal.

-- Played straight with the main Half Human Hybrids in Tales of MU, Mack and Steff.
+- Played straight with the main Half Human Hybrids, Mack (demon father) and Steff (elf father).

 - Whateley Universe example: Sara Waite (Carmilla) had a (mostly) human mother and a powerful lust demon for a father.
 Dad liked mom so much that Sara is his only child.

 - The Loved Ones in Day of the Barney.
 When the girls that Barney has taken under his wing as his Special Friends turn thirteen, they are taken away and out of sight.
 Meanwhile, Barney rapes them and impregnates them with the Loved Ones; the girls die giving birth to them.

 - Chatoyant College: Corrie finds out, in Books 5 and 6, that her (missing) father is actually a werewolf.
 The reason why he was not within her life is because her mother chucked him out because he neglected to mention that fact until she was pregnant.

 - Raven, from Teen Titans.
 As mentioned in the Comic Book section, she is half demon.